(adapted from MacRae, 2011)

 Voluntary programs are typically more acceptable to those being targeted, so in theory buy-in is higher.
 But, the knock against voluntary programs is that they generally attract those who have already moved significant in the direction identified by the program.
 Those who are usually the biggest contributors to the problem or suffer the most from the phenomena, are less likely to participate.
 Uptake rates can be high, but not necessarily engage a high percentage of the priority actors.
 If the instrument produces benefits beyond the individual participant (referred to in economics as non-excludable), the "free rider" problem is triggered, where non-participants receive rewards without participating and often paying in some way for the benefit.

 Mandatory programs, in contrast, involve all targeted actors, but there is usually significant resistance to participation and some actors actively attempt to "work around" the rules.
 Alternately, actors may receive a benefit that they don't really need.
-The wider scope of the initiative, however, often leads to more fairness and faster rates of change because it involves the most reluctant or the most in need.
+Many believe top down regulation is undesirable as a result, but well designed mandatory measures have historically helped to reshape the rules by which society functions and actors adjust to those changes.
+The wider scope of the initiatives often leads to more fairness and faster rates of change because it involves the most reluctant or the most in need.
 As a consequence, it is usually more expensive.
 Recently, Canadian governments have been shying away from mandatory programming, but without much evidence that this is an effective strategy.

 Targeted vs. general (or selective vs. universal)